fibo/algebra-group/README.md

 ### Multiplicative group

-Create R, the group of real numbers with multiplication as composition law.
+Create R, the group of [Real numbers](https://en.wikipedia.org/wiki/Real_number) with multiplication as composition law.
-It makes sense to change customize prop names, which defaults to additive group naming.
+It makes sense to customize group props, which defaults to additive group naming.

 ```
 function isReal (n) {